avatar

 with Yi Xin

 We analyze the effect of commitment devices designed to mitigate self-control problems in consumer credit markets.
 We draw on data from a large peer-to-peer (P2P) lending platform that introduced a "direct-pay" disbursement method for debt refinancing.
 Instead of dispersing cash, the direct-pay option transfers the loan directly to the borrower's existing creditors, with the goal of curbing impulsive, discretionary spending and screening for creditworthy borrowers.
-We find that borrowers who choose the direct-pay option exhibit lower default rates compared to those who received cash, suggesting success in attracting creditworthy borrowers and promoting responsible financial decisions.
-To analyze the complicated dynamics in this setting, we further develop and estimate a dynamic structural model of borrowers' loan choice and repayment behavior.
-We find that self-control problems account for 10% of the defaults in the market and that introducing the direct-pay option reduces default rates by 8%.
-We conduct several counterfactual simulations and explore alternative strategies for alleviating self-control problems in consumer lending.
+We find that borrowers who choose the direct-pay option achieve lower default rates compared to those who receive cash, suggesting success in attracting creditworthy borrowers and promoting responsible financial decisions.
+To analyze the complicated dynamics in this setting, we further develop and estimate a dynamic structural model of borrowers' disbursement choices and repayment outcomes.
+Using counterfactual simulations, we find that self-control problems account for 10% of the defaults in the market and that introducing the direct-pay option reduces default rates by 8%.
+We also explore alternative strategies for alleviating self-control problems in consumer lending.

 Teaching (TA)